tatpongkatanyukul/iExplore/Simulation/readme.md

 Stress: $\sigma = E \cdot \epsilon$

-## Efficient Engineer's Understanding the Finite Element Method has done a much better job
+## Efficient Engineer's Understanding the Finite Element Method

 Turning a problem into linear algebra $\{F\} = [K] \{U\}$ where $\{U\}$ is the input and $\{F\}$ is the output.
 The $[K]$ is usually obtained from a concept of equilibrium.